Stock events for Compass Minerals International, Inc. (CMP)

 Ownership

-Approximately 87.88% to 99.78% of Compass Minerals International, Inc.'s stock is owned by institutional investors.
-Insiders own about 0.98% to 4.62% of the stock, while public companies and individual investors hold the remaining shares, ranging from 3.09% to 21.83%.
-Major institutional shareholders include Koch, Inc., SailingStone Capital Partners LLC, BlackRock, Inc., Vanguard Group Inc, State Street Corp, Ewing Morris & Co.
+Compass Minerals International, Inc. (CMP) has a mixed ownership structure comprising institutional, retail, and individual investors.
+Key institutional shareholders include Koch, Inc., SailingStone Capital Partners LLC, BlackRock, Inc., Vanguard Group Inc, State Street Corp, Ewing Morris & Co.
 Investment Partners Ltd., American Century Companies Inc, Gumshoe Capital Management LLC, Newtyn Management, LLC, and Geode Capital Management, Llc.
+Approximately 24.16% to 43.98% of the company's stock is owned by Institutional Investors, 0.99% by Insiders, and a significant portion (19.82% to 55.03%) by Public Companies and Individual Investors (including retail investors).

 Ask Our Expert AI Analyst